taruncse/HeadFirstDesignPattern/README.md

 **Design Principal**

-Singleton- Ensurea class only has one instanceand provide a global point of accessto it.
+Singleton Ensurea class only has one instanceand provide a global point of accessto it.